Mosier in Wasco County, Oregon — The American West (Northwest)

 Erected by Oregon Travel Experience.

-Marker series.
-This marker is included in the Lewis & Clark Expedition, and the Oregon Beaver Boards marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Exploration • Native Americans.
+In addition, it is included in the Lewis & Clark Expedition, and the Oregon Beaver Boards series lists.

 Other nearby markers.
-At least 8 other markers are within Memaloose Rest Area Oregon Trail Kiosk (about 300 feet away, measured in a direct line); Memaloose Overlook (approx. 0.6 miles away); Rowena Crest - The Rowena Loops (approx. 2.1 miles away); Rowena Crest - Ice Age Floods (approx. 2.1 miles away); Mosier (approx. 3 miles away); A School with Roots (approx. 8.2 miles away); Hood River (approx. 8.2 miles away); The Henderson (approx. 8.2 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Memaloose Rest Area Oregon Trail Kiosk (about 300 feet away, measured in a direct line); Memaloose Overlook (approx. 0.6 miles away); Rowena Crest - The Rowena Loops (approx. 2.1 miles away); Rowena Crest - Ice Age Floods (approx. 2.1 miles away); Mosier (approx. 3 miles away); Pioneer Cemetery (approx. 7.3 miles away in Washington); A School with Roots (approx. 8.2 miles away); Hood River (approx. 8.2 miles away).
 Touch for a list and map of all markers in Mosier.

 More about this marker.
 This marker is located at the westbound Memaloose Rest Area.